MatevzKlancar/FocusPilot/README.md

 # FocusPilot 🎯

-**FocusPilot** is an AI-powered productivity coach that helps you fight procrastination, set meaningful goals, and build sustainable habits.
-Turn your big ambitions into daily wins with personalized task breakdown, streak tracking, and motivational guidance.
+**FocusPilot** is an AI-powered productivity coach that helps entrepreneurs fight procrastination, set meaningful goals, and build sustainable habits.
+Turn your big ambitions into daily wins with personalized task breakdown, streak tracking, and brutal accountability.

+**This isn't another wishy-washy planning app that entrepreneurs use to avoid real work.** FocusPilot forces you to take action, talk to customers, and ship products that make money.

 ## ✨ Features

-### 🎯 **Smart Goal Management**
+### 🎯 **Entrepreneur-Focused Goal Management**

-- AI-powered goal discovery for when you're unsure what to work on
+- AI-powered business goal breakdown for MVPs, customer acquisition, and revenue generation
-- Automatic breakdown of big goals into manageable daily/weekly/monthly tasks
-- SMART goal formulation with realistic timelines
+- Automatic task breakdown that forces customer contact and revenue focus
+- No fluff goals - only business activities that move the needle

-### 📅 **Intelligent Task Scheduling**
+### 📅 **Revenue-Driven Task Scheduling**

-- Daily task recommendations based on your goals
+- Daily customer conversation requirements
-- Recurring habits and one-time milestones
+- Shipping deadlines that can't be ignored
-- Automatic task prioritization and scheduling
+- Revenue-focused task prioritization (customers > features > planning)

-### 🔥 **Streak Tracking & Motivation**
+### 🔥 **Brutal Accountability Tracking**

-- Visual streak counter to maintain momentum
-- Motivational messages and celebration of progress
-- Recovery guidance when streaks are broken
+- Days since last customer conversation counter
+- Streak tracking for revenue activities and shipping
+- No participation trophies - only results matter

-### 🤖 **AI Productivity Coach**
+### 🤖 **Hardcore Business Coach**

-- Personalized coaching via chat interface
-- Real-time task completion feedback
+- Drill sergeant AI that calls out procrastination and excuse-making
-- Goal adjustment recommendations based on progress
+- Real-time feedback on customer acquisition and revenue progress
+- Forces entrepreneurs to ship imperfect products rather than perfect plans

-### 📊 **Progress Analytics**
+### 📊 **Business-Critical Analytics**

+- Customer interaction frequency tracking
-- Goal completion tracking
+- Revenue task completion rates
-- Habit formation insights
-- Performance trends and patterns
+- Shipping velocity and execution metrics
+- Anti-planning, pro-action bias in all reporting

 ## 🏗️ Technical Architecture